Proven Reasons Why Too Much Sugar is BadAll Admin

 To increase potassium intake after getting a sugar rush, one might want to eat bananas.
 Moreover, eating vegetables also help in getting the required nutrients and put you on the road to a healthy lifestyle even after consuming too much sugar.

-Consume sugar with caution.
+Consume with caution.
 Your sweet tooth might be satisfied today but will expose you to various ailments later on.